-Unaudited pro forma weighted-average common shares outstanding - basic gives effect to (i) the conversion of all outstanding shares of preferred stock into common stock immediately prior to the completion of this offering and (ii) the issuance of shares of common stock, which is the number of shares that would be attributable to the proceeds used to repay \$ million of the Senior Credit Facilities as described in "Use of Proceeds."
-As we are in an unaudited pro forma net income position for the twenty-six weeks ended June 27, 2021, unaudited pro forma weighted-average common shares outstanding - diluted gives effect to (i) the issuance of stock, which is the number of shares that would be attributable to the proceeds used to repay \$ million of the Senior Credit Facilities as described in "Use of Proceeds" and (ii) to the performance-based option awards for which the performance condition and market condition have been met upon completion of this offering, which have a dilutive effect and are therefore included in the computation of unaudited pro forma diluted net income (loss) per common share attributable to First Watch Restaurant Group, Inc. For fiscal 2020, as we are in a net loss position, outstanding options would be antidilutive and therefore have been excluded from the computation of unaudited pro forma diluted net income (loss) per common share attributable to First Watch Restaurant Group, Inc. This unaudited pro forma per common share information is presented for informational purposes only and does not purport to represent what our net income (loss) or net income (loss) per common share would have actually been had the offering and use of proceeds occurred on December 30, 2019, or to project our net income (loss) or net income (loss) per common share for any future period.
+Unaudited pro forma weighted-average common shares outstanding - basic gives effect to (i) the conversion of all outstanding shares of preferred stock into common stock immediately prior to the completion of this offering and (ii) the issuance of 9,459,000 shares of common stock, which is the number of shares that would be attributable to the proceeds used to repay \$153.3 million of the Senior Credit Facilities as described in "Use of Proceeds."
+As we are in an unaudited pro forma net income position for the twenty-six weeks ended June 27, 2021, unaudited pro forma weighted-average common shares outstanding - diluted gives effect to (i) the issuance of 9,459,000 shares of common stock, which is the number of shares that would be attributable to the proceeds used to repay \$153.3 million of the Senior Credit Facilities as described in "Use of Proceeds," (ii) the incremental dilutive common shares outstanding after giving effect to the conversion of the preferred stock and the 11.838-for-1 stock split, which proportionally adjusted the preferred stock conversion ratio and (iii) to the performance-based option awards for which the performance condition and market condition have been met or convert to time-based options, upon completion of this offering, which have a dilutive effect and are therefore included in the computation of unaudited pro forma diluted net income (loss) per common share attributable to First Watch Restaurant Group, Inc. For fiscal 2020, as we are in a pro forma net loss position, our pro forma net income (loss) per common share basic and diluted would be equal as outstanding options would be antidilutive.
+This unaudited pro forma per common share information is presented for informational purposes only and does not purport to represent what our net income (loss) or net income (loss) per common share would have actually been had the offering and use of proceeds occurred on December 30, 2019, or to project our net income (loss) or net income (loss) per common share for any future period.